edgio-docs/edgio-docs/src/guides/v7/basics/hostnames_and_origins.md

 7. If you are finished making changes to this environment, click **Deploy Changes**.

-### Primary/Failover Load Balancing {/*primary-failover-load-balancing*/}
+### Load Balancing {/*load-balancing*/}

-{{ PRODUCT }} determines how to load balance traffic directed at your origin configuration as follows:
+{{ PRODUCT }} load balances traffic proxied from our network to the web servers associated with an origin configuration using either primary/failover or round-robin mode.

-    1. All requests that {{ PRODUCT }} proxies to this origin configuration will be directed to the first origin hostname listed within your origin configuration.
+**Key information:**

+-   {{ PRODUCT }} generates a list of IP addresses by resolving the hostnames associated with an origin configuration in the order in which they are listed.
+-   If an origin configuration allows {{ PRODUCT }} to proxy requests using both HTTP and HTTPS, then {{ PRODUCT }} will generate an ordered list of IP addresses for each HTTP scheme.
+-   The available load balancing options are:
+    -   **Primary/Failover:** This load balancing mode requires {{ PRODUCT }} to:

+	    1. Proxy all traffic to the first IP address in the list.
-    2. If a server corresponding to that origin hostname is unavailable, then the request will be sent to the next origin configuration on the list.
+		2. If the current server is [unavailable](#unavailable-servers), then {{ PRODUCT }} will issue another request to the next IP address on the list.
 This step is repeated until a server is able to honor the request.

-### Round-robin Load Balancing {/*round-robin-load-balancing*/}
+	    Set up primary/failover load balancing by selecting `Primary failover` from the **Balancer type** option.

-This mode distributes requests evenly across all hostnames listed within your origin configuration.
-If a server is unavailable, then the request will be sent to the next hostname on the list.
+    -   **Round-robin:** This mode distributes requests evenly across all IP addresses.
+If a server is [unavailable](#unavailable-servers), then the request will be sent to the next IP address on the list.

+	    Set up round-robin load balancing by selecting `Round robin` from the **Balancer type** option.
+-   The above load-balancing options are completely independent from any load balancing configuration that may already distribute traffic to your web servers.
+For instance, traffic for a single IP address might be load balanced across several physical servers.

 #### Unavailable Servers {/*unavailable-servers*/}